Miles Taylor spoke out against Trump as ‘Anonymous.’ Now he’s gone public and is hiding out.

 Among Washington strivers, lofty aspirations often crash into ugly, maddening realities.
 Taylor found himself quickly enmeshed in the turmoil surrounding Trump’s legally flimsy fixation on banning travel to the United States by people from an array of predominantly Muslim nations.
 In Sept.
 2017, Taylor — then a DHS counselor — told reporters the plan being recommended to Trump by acting DHS secretary Elaine Duke would be “tough” and “tailored.”

-Taylor earned a reputation within the department as boundlessly ambitious, rankling some of the more experienced hands, and pushing for promotions, according to two former high-ranking DHS officials who spoke on condition of anonymity to relate private conversations.
+Taylor earned a reputation within the department as boundlessly ambitious, rankling some of the more experienced hands, and pushing for promotions, according to two former high-ranking DHS officials who spoke on the condition of anonymity to relate private conversations.
 Others admired his initiative, as he rose to deputy chief of staff, then chief of staff.

 Behind the scenes, Taylor argued for limiting the number of countries affected by the travel ban, Taylor and his-then colleague Olivia Troye say in interviews.
 In meetings, he sometimes clashed heatedly with Gene Hamilton, an attorney working on security issues at DHS who is now at the Justice Department, and had a reputation as an immigration restrictionist.
 Taylor argued for relying on data about which countries cooperated with the United States to determine who was banned.
 Troye, who would later make news by resigning and accusing Trump of putting his reelection effort ahead of public safety in the pandemic, remembers walking away from one dust-up and thinking, ‘Okay, Miles isn’t crazy.”